 A total of 932 cases of septic arthritis of the knee were identified over the study period.
 Table 1 displays the demographic characteristics of this cohort.
 At the time of index admission for septic arthritis, the median age was 9.0 ± 6.1 years and 62% of patients were male.
 Approximately, 2% of patients were of Asian race, 26% were Hispanic, 22% were Black, 46% were white, and 3% identified as other race.
 Thirty percent of patients were seen at a county hospital, 13% were seen in an academic hospital, and 15% were seen in a children’s hospital.
 Forty-nine percent of patients were state- insured and 41% were privately insured.
 The majority (58.5%) of admissions were emergent.
 The mean LOS for the index hospitalization was 9.3 ± 12.0 d, with a median of 6 d.
 The mean CCI of patients was 0.26 ± 0.73, with a range from 0 to 8.

 In total, 36 (3.9%) of these patients underwent subsequent surgery at a median of 11.5 d after index debridement (range 1-1641 d).
-Readmission was for a mean of 11.6 d (± 11.3 d).
+Readmission was for a mean of 11.6 d ± 11.3 d.
 The most common readmission diagnosis was pyogenic arthritis, and the most common subsequent surgery code was knee arthrotomy.
 There were no significant differences in demographics, payor type or presenting hospital between patients that did or did not undergo a subsequent knee-related procedure.
 In univariate analysis, CCI at the time of initial treatment was significantly higher in the cohort who underwent subsequent surgery (P = 0.041).
 Shorter length of stay at the time of index admission trended towards significance as well and was therefore included in the subsequent multivariate analysis (P = 0.066).
 Multivariate analysis showed that both increased CCI (P = 0.008) and shorter LOS (P = 0.019) were predictive of subsequent surgery.

 DISCUSSION